laktak/zfind/README.md

 `zfind` does not implement actions like `find`, instead use `xargs -0` to execute commands:

 ```
-zfind -w 'name like "%.txt" and not archive' -0 | xargs -0 -L1 echo
+zfind 'name like "%.txt" and not archive' -0 | xargs -0 -L1 echo
 ```

 zfind can also produce `--csv` that can be piped to other commands.